 The first time I visited Midtown Med Spa, I got a custom spa facial and the aesthetician and I discussed what treatments would be the most impactful for my skin (oily, acne-prone, dehydrated; desiring some anti-aging help).
 She recommended the Vi Peel and the PRP (vampire) Facial.
 Initially, we were going to do the PRP Facial next but realized to maximize the benefits of the PRP, it’d be best to start with fresh skin post-Vi Peel.

-This post is second in a three-part series I’m doing with Midtown Med Spa.
-The third post will be the PRP facial (can’t wait)!
+This post is second in a two-part series I’m doing with Midtown Med Spa.

 I showed up for my peel at Midtown Med Spa with minimal makeup on – mineral powder, mascara, tinted gloss.
 My aesthetician escorted me to my treatment room and I changed into my strapless robe.

 The entire Vi Peel process (and others I’ve tried) doesn’t take more than 30 minutes.
 After cleansing the skin of any makeup, the next step is to prep the skin for the peel solution using a liquid on a cotton pad.
 This product smells exactly like nail polish remover/acetone (in fact, don’t quote me on this but I’m 98% sure it IS a form of acetone – warning: DON’T USE ACETONE ON YOUR FACE AT HOME).
 Peels tend to perform best on skin completely devoid of oils.